zvigrinberg/Sonarqube-in-pipelines-demo/spring-boot-jenkins/README.md

 # Run Sonarqube Scanner with Jenkins Pipeline Using Docker Pipeline Plugin.

 ## Objectives
-  - To Provide a common generic way to run pipeline shell command in any container
+  - To Provide a common generic way to run pipeline shell commands in any container
   - To run Sonarqube scanner in jenkins using a maven container, and a sonarqube plugin that integrates with a sonarqube server.

 ## Procedure: